benhutchison/GettingWorkDoneWithExtensibleEffects/exercise5/README.md

 2. Run the tests.
 They now verify not just the program output but the logs.
 They should fail because they expect log output for each file visited by the scan.

-    - Make the test pass by adding the approrpiate `tell` statement to the `File` case in `PathScan.scan`.
+    - Make the test pass by adding the appropriate `tell` statement to the `File` case in `PathScan.scan`.

 # Exercise 5a: Flexible Interpretation